 You'll need to spend time researching the best things to sell on Amazon.

 Once you have some ideas you'll then need to decide whether you think you could potentially beat the competition to the sale through better product descriptions, better photos etc.

-When it comes to sourcing your products, there are a couple of different strategies you can follow.
+When it comes to sourcing your products, there are a couple of different models you can follow.

 - Retail Arbitrage

 But lets just have a very quick rundown of each of these potential business models that you might use…

 Private labelling is simply when a product created by one company is branded and sold by another company.